Avoid These 10 Foods If You Want Clear Skin

 Another shocker on the list of foods not to eat when trying to control acne is chicken.

-Just like dairy there are often added hormones in chicken that could trigger inflammation making your skin more vulnerable to breakouts.
+Just like dairy, chicken often contains added hormones that can trigger inflammation, making your skin more susceptible to breakouts.

 10. Coffee

 Acne is no laughing matter for those who struggle with it continuously.
-In addition to dietary changes that eliminate the foods listed above, consider talking to your doctor about acne treatments which are suitable for you.
+In addition to making dietary changes that eliminate the foods listed above, consider consulting with your doctor about acne treatments that are suitable for you.